MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/prevent-changes-to-security-settings-with-tamper-protection.md

 - Windows Server 2022, Windows Server 2019, and Windows Server, version 1803 or later
 - Windows Server 2016 and Windows Server 2012 R2 (using the modern, unified solution)

-Tamper protection is also available for Mac.
+Tamper protection is also available for Mac, although it works a little differently than on Windows.
 For more information, see [Protect macOS security settings with tamper protection](tamperprotection-macos.md).

 > [!TIP]
 > [Built-in protection](built-in-protection.md) includes turning tamper protection on by default.
 For more information, see: